Anonymous-Animal/Memory-Tiles/mvp-user-stories.md

 ## Stretch goals:

+* As a customer, Chris wants to make it easier for his fans to tell the difference between him and other people with the same name.

 * Since Nancy owns a plethora of devices, she would love the ability to switch between playing on her desktop and phone so that she can enjoy a game everywhere she is.

 * Nancy would like to potentially make friends by asking another user to play this game with her.